Spitler History, Family Crest & Coats of Arms

 - H. Carl Spitler (b.
 1892), American Republican politician, Delegate to Michigan State Constitutional Convention from Emmet District, 1961-62

-- Emmett V. Spitler, American Democrat politician, Alternate Delegate to Democratic National Convention from Ohio, 1940
+- Emmett V. Spitler, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Ohio, 1940

-- Downs C. Spitler, American Democrat politician, Delegate to Democratic National Convention from Ohio, 1952
+- Downs C. Spitler, American Democratic Party politician, Delegate to Democratic National Convention from Ohio, 1952

 Related Stories +